 Technische Einrichtungen der Abteilung für Archäologie

-As well as the Mass Spectrometers, the stable isotope laboratory has a variety of specialized equipment to aid in the preatreatment of archaeological samples for isotopic analysis.
+The stable isotope laboratory has a variety of specialized equipment to aid in the preatreatment of archaeological samples for isotopic analysis.
 We have a Bruker Fourier-Transform Infrared Spectrometer for the study of sample structure and any potential diagenesis.
 We also have a MicroMill for the high-resolution sampling of teeth and shell material for sequential stable carbon and oxygen isotope analysis.
-Finally, ample bench space and other equipment allows for streamlined pretreatment of bone collagen, tooth enamel, shell carbonate, charred plant remains, and modern plant remains for bulk isotope analysis, and the preparation of amino acids, n-alkanes, and lipds for compound-specific stable isotope analysis.
+Finally, ample bench space and other equipment allows for streamlined pretreatment of bone collagen, tooth enamel, shell carbonate, charred plant remains, and modern plant remains for bulk isotope analysis, and the preparation of sediment samples for compound-specific stable isotope analysis.

 The Max Planck Institute for the Science of Human History is home to dedicated laboratories for the extraction of ancient proteins.
 We specialize in the analysis of proteins extracted from a range of archaeological sources, including bone, dental calculus and artefacts for the investigation of past human diets, diseases and environments.
 In addition to dedicated clean-room laboratories for protein extraction, our facilities include space and equipment for sample processing and photography, as well as long term storage of samples.
 For downstream data analysis, we have a range of software packages available, including a dedicated Mascot server.
 Sampling kits for use in the field by staff and external collaborators are available on request.